The issue of minimum wages is sometimes a source of confusion, particularly when commissions, incentives or bonus schemes are factored in.

 Section 16 of the ESA provides that an employer must pay an employee at least the minimum wage set out in the Regulations to the act.
 Part 4 of the Regulation sets out the minimum hourly and daily wages.

-The general minimum wage in British Columbia is currently $11.35 per hour.
-Effective June 1, 2018, this rate will see incremental increases over the next three years to $15.20 by June 1, 2021.
+Effective June 1, 2019, the general minimum wage in British Columbia is $13.85 per hour.
+This rate will continue to incrementally increase over the next two years to $15.20 by June 1, 2021.

 June 1, 2020 – $14.60 per hour